-And certainly if you’re in a state or a city or municipality that has one of those companies there, with the lot of their facilities for manufacturing or whatever, you wouldn’t want to lose them.
+And certainly, if you’re in a state or a city or municipality that has one of those companies there, with a lot of their facilities for manufacturing or whatever, you wouldn’t want to lose them.

-In another level, and any of us that have been involved for any length of time in asset related fields know – there are these customers that are very vocal and then there’s a whole lot in the middle that don’t make a lot of noise.
+In another level, and any of us that have been involved for any length of time in asset-related fields know – there are these customers that are very vocal and then there’s a whole lot in the middle that doesn’t make a lot of noise.